2019 Writers’ Award – Application Guide and Criteria

 A $25,000 award to a New Zealand writer, the 2019 Writers’ Award is proudly brought to you by the New Zealand Society of Authors (NZSA) and Copyright Licensing New Zealand (CLNZ).

 The award was established to provide financial support for writers wishing to devote time to a specific project and to cover reasonable research expenses relating to it.
 In a broad range of non-fiction genre, specifically including education works, it is the clear intention of the Writers’ Award that a book will be published as a result of winning the award.

-Submissions for entries must be made online and are open from 2 August 2019 until 6 September.
+Submissions for entries are now closed.
 The winner is announced in the final quarter of 2019 and will be publicized widely through CLNZ and NZSA media channels.

 Section 1.
 How to enter

 - All applicants must read, understand and accept the information, terms and conditions within the 2019 Writers’ Award Application Guide and Criteria document.
 Applicants are encouraged to print or download this document and to refer back to it throughout the application process.

 - The application process can take some time to work through.
 Applicants will have an opportunity to save their work and come back to it.
 Before starting your application, please read Section 2 of this document to learn what information will be required, and ensure all supporting documentation required to be uploaded is in pdf format.
 Please also take note of the word and page limits when submitting and uploading information.